-I love a Bride & Groom that love to dance at their wedding and don’t care who’s watching!
+I love a Bride & Groom that loves to dance at their wedding and doesn’t care who’s watching!
 This is why I loved playing for Anna and Jeremy.
 Their ceremony was held at the First Presbyterian Church in Durham followed by cocktails and reception at The Cotton Room in Durham with planner Michelle.
 I was at the Cotton Room ready for the guests to arrive.
-As they arrived I had a mix of classic and current bluegrass playing with Bill Monroe, The Carter Family, Avett Brothers and Old Crow Medicine Show in the mix, even Durham’s Carolina Chocolate Drops was in there!
+As they arrived I had a mix of classic and current bluegrass playing with Bill Monroe, The Carter Family, Avett Brothers, and Old Crow Medicine Show in the mix, even Durham’s Carolina Chocolate Drops was in there!

 The Wedding Introductions and Dinner

 After photographer and videographers from Silver Feather Studios were done, they headed over and got ready for the introductions.
 The white linen drapes closing off the dining area of The Cotton Room opened and I invited guests to take their tables that had floral arrangements by Mews Design on them.